 A Close-Up Lens is NOT a Diopter!

+These lenses are commonly referred to as "Diopters".
 This makes me crazy, because it's simply not correct.

 Diopter is a unit of measurement, much like other units of measurement such as millimeters, meters, inches, etc.

 We don't call lenses "Millimeters", We call them lenses, with a notation of focal length measured in millimeters.
 So for example we could describe a specific lens as a "50mm f2 lens" we wouldn't call it a "Millimeter".